 - Insurance companies

-- Curious where this degree will lead you?
+- Curious about where this degree will lead you?
 Go here: AHIMA - Career Map

 HIT Program has selective admission:

-- Application cycle opens in mid-January and closes mid-April.
+- The application cycle opens in mid-January and closes in mid-April.
 Applications will only be accepted after this date if space is available.

-- Program accepts students to start in the Fall semester and admits 20 students per year.
+- The program accepts students to start in the Fall semester and admits 20 students per year.

 - Courses are online with the exception of HITT 2261-Clinical and BIOL 2401 & Biol 2402 labs.